x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-config.md

 * Default: 10000 (10 seconds)
 * Type: Number

-The "minTimeout" config for the `retry` module to use when fetching packages.
+The "minTimeout" config for the `retry` package to use when fetching packages.

 ### fetch-retry-maxtimeout